gradientinstitute/ai-impact-control-panel/docs/report/majorcomponents.rst

   candidate and a baseline), where the capability of the visualisation engine will be invoked to present the relevant information.
 The outcomes presented might correspond to real systems, or to hypothetical systems.
-* (after multiple iterations of choices) a set of requirements on the system performance and/or a precise specification of the user's chosen operating point, depending on the algorithm
+* a candidate model that is preferred above all others for deployment.
-* A descriptive record of the decision-process and the preferences provided by the system owner for accountability purposes.
+* a descriptive record of the decision-process and the preferences provided by the system owner for accountability purposes.

 Implementation Status
 ~~~~~~~~~~~~~~~~~~~~~

+We currently have a pre-production prototype for the boundary elicitation
+engine.
+After feedback from the project advisors, we have to modify this
+prototype before incorporating it into the software tool.

+The deployment elicitation engine has been implemented with multiple selectable
+elicitation algorithms.